China, EU reaffirm climate action after Trump backs away

 The Paris Agreement lets each country set domestic targets for restricting greenhouse gases and foresees no sanctions for non-compliance.
 Trump has sometimes called global warming a hoax but has also said he has an open mind about Paris.

-Still, Trump’s rowback is likely to undercut a core principle of the Paris Agreement that all national plans, due to be submitted every five years this century, have to be ever stronger and reflect the “highest possible ambition.”
+Still, Trump’s rowback is likely to undercut a core principle of the Paris Agreement that all national plans, due to be submitted every five years this century, have to be ever stronger and reflect the “highest possible ambition”.

+A formal withdrawal from the Paris Agreement could trigger far wider criticisms, perhaps calls for import taxes on U.S. goods.

+Laurent Fabius, the former French foreign minister who was an architect of the Paris agreement, denounced Trump’s moves as “a very serious step backwards”.

 German Environment Minister Barbara Hendricks warned Washington it could lose out.
 “A shift into “reverse (gear) now will only hurt themselves in terms of international competitiveness,” she told the Sueddeutsche Zeitung daily.